geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Miranda view'd the garden and the grot;
 When turning, now her artful guide display'd,
-Not Marguerita, but a stranger maid !
+Not Marguerita, but a stranger maid!
-" Ah ! now accuse," the damsel taunting cries,
+" Ah! now accuse," the damsel taunting cries,
 " Thine ears deceitful, or thy careless eyes;